yksz/getopty/README.md

 # getopty

 ## What is this?
-This is a command line parser for Windows.
+This is a command line parser for C/C++ on Windows.
 This library is like "getopt".

 ## Features
-- A single header only library
+- Single header only library
-- C99 and C++ support
 - Cross platform

+## System Requirements
+C99 or later

 ## License
 The MIT license